Devbimb/Book-Supplier-App/README.md

    * Researchiing more into book management systems

  * Screenshots showing Postman Requests and the Output from the API<br>
-   This is as shown in section 12 of the contents<br>
+   This is as shown in section 14 of the contents<br>
  * Screenshots of Database to Prove that data is being Persisted<br>
-   This is as shown in section 9 of the contents<br>
+   This is as shown in sections 8 and 12 of the contents<br>
  * Screenshot of Test Results<br>
-   This is as shown in section 13 of the contents<br>
+   This is as shown in section 15 of the contents<br>
  * Link to Jira Board<br>
-   Although, Jira Board was not utilized, Microsoft Excell was used to produced the User Stories, the      detailed is as shown in section 8 of the conents.
+   Although, Jira Board was not utilized, Microsoft Excell was used to produced the User Stories, the detailed is as shown in section 11 of the conents.

  #
 ### 2. Scope and Limitations of the Project
 The scope of this project at the time of submission is limted to just two functionalities.
 The development to optimize the full functionalties of this app is a continous process.
 At this stage, the most importantant limitations lies in the fact that the level of obtainable result is far below other apps in existence because of the limited number of available features.

 #
 ### 3. Aim and Objectives of the Project